SEMjs-Workshops/vue-js/src/lab-template-syntax/README.md

 In the above code, Vue will recognize that `{{ dynamicDataHere }}` should be replaced using dynamic data.

 > Mustache syntax isn't new.
 It's a pattern that's existed for a long time, and is common in server-side frameworks.
+Mustache syntax gets its name from the visual similarity between a curly brace (`{`) and a mustache.

 ### Text